afeld/python-public-policy/index.md

 All the lectures and assignment templates are available for download through this site, so you _could_ go through them on your own.
 The benefits of enrolling are:

-- Additional content
 - You get access to lectures, which includes commentary that isn't available here
-  - You get access to assignment solutions
 - Support
   - There is an instructor to answer questions, both during and between lectures
   - You get feedback on your assignments